linuxfandudeguy/bushouyu/README.md

 # credits

-https://github.com/eleanormally/hanziyu/tree/main for the Dictionary file
+https://github.com/eleanormally/hanziyu/tree/main for the Dictionary file and inspiration for this whole project in general

 https://gist.github.com/branneman/f93d596ac236f0dbd9fb5b1a5099122f for the radical.json file